Life Skills Development and Academic & Vocational Planning

 Preparative Care℠ derives its name from the concept of readying clients for all aspects of a rich life after Turnbridge.
 Whereas Phase I lays the foundation for the healthy mind, body and behavior needed to move forward, Phase II begins the process of planning for what comes next.

-Phase II clients continue extended care mental health and drug addiction treatment and life skills development.
+Phase II clients continue extended care mental health treatment and life skills development.
 They are also introduced to an educational planning process that ensures they are ready to pursue the educational, employment, and vocational goals of their choosing.
 Our Case Managers, Vocational Coordinators, and Academic Advisers work with each client to develop an individualized extended care plan suited to their talents, needs, and desires.

 Phase II clients begin learning to maintain and follow their own daily and weekly schedules.
 They begin to practice preparing meals, shopping for groceries, budgeting, attending classes and meetings, and navigating public transportation.
 They take part in leisure and adventure activities of their choice.
 At our Clinical Center, clients receive individualized therapy and medication management.
 Toward the culmination of Phase II, the apprehension of uncertainty is giving way to the excitement of opportunity.